 For optimum reproduction quality it is necessary to select the correct tape equalization for the particular type of tape being used.
-Press the tape equalization button CR only when playing Chromium dioxide (CRO2) or "metal" cassette tapes.
-The indicator lamp in the button will illuminate when CRO2 or metal equalization has been selected.
-For all other types of tape, do not press the tape equalization button CR o.
-The indicator lamp in the button CR or remains off.
+Press the tape equalization button Press the tape equalization has been selected.
+For all other types of tape, do not press the tape equalization button

+CR • .
+The indicator lamp in the button CR • remains off.